CF Montréal: Beginnings in MLS and Champions League Final

-On March 10, 2012, the Impact played their first MLS game, a 2–0 loss to Vancouver Whitecaps FC.
-A week later, the club made its home debut at the Olympic Stadium against theChicago Fire, the game ending in a 1–1 draw.
+On March 10, 2012, the Impact played their inaugural MLS game, a 2–0 loss to Vancouver Whitecaps FC.
+A week later, the club made its home debut at the Olympic Stadium against the Chicago Fire, the game ending in a 1–1 draw.
 The match attracted 58,912 spectators, surpassing the previous record for professional soccer in Montréal established in a 1981 Montreal Manic home game against the Chicago Sting (58,542).
-On May 12, 2012, the Impact set a new attendance record for a professional soccer match in Canada with a crowd of 60,860 spectators during a game against the Los Angeles Galaxy which ended in 1-1 draw.
+On May 12, 2012, the Impact set a new attendance record for a professional soccer match in Canada with a crowd of 60,860 spectators during a game against the Los Angeles Galaxy which ended in 1–1 draw.
 On May 24, 2012, the club announced the signing of their first ever MLS Designated Player in Marco Di Vaio, previously of Bologna F.C.
 1909.
 Di Vaio signed with the Impact after 14 seasons in Serie A and went on to score 34 goals in 76 appearances from 2012 to 2014 with the club.
 The Impact finished the 2012 regular season in seventh place in the Eastern conference with a record of 12 wins, 16 losses, and 6 ties.
+On November 3, 2012, head coach Jesse Marsch stepped down due to a difference of opinion with club management over how the team should move forward.